-F. From one of the following areas a minimum of 18 credits are required, at least six of which must be at the 300 level or above:
+E. From one of the following areas a minimum of 18 credits are required, at least six of which must be at the 300 level or above.
+Courses taken to satisfy the general education requirements also count toward satisfaction of item E:

-English Spanish Natural Science

-Mathematics Social Sciences
+English Spanish Natural Science Mathematics Social Sciences